kpratt97/post-install-config/README.md

 <h2>osTicket Steps</h2>

 <p> Creating OsTicket Role:  Role has set permissions that can be checked/unchecked given that role in association.
 Roles grant Agents permissison per Department they have access to.
+Admin Panel -> Agents -> Roles

 https://user-images.githubusercontent.com/119460677/209870784-b30a25a3-70bb-421c-a91b-17a2edebc139.mp4